Getting Started Launch VMs

 A security group in cloud computing is a virtual firewall that controls inbound and outbound traffic for cloud resources.

-Add Rules of the security group.
+Add the Rules of the security group.

 Specify the Name